Luca040619/System-Shutdown/README.md

 # System-Shutdown
-A simple program which can schedule the shut down or restart your pc
+A simple program which can schedule the shut down or restart of your pc